RubeGroup/SPRINT-MS/README.md

 - `Simulated_Experiment` - code for generating figure 1 and supplementary figure 2 in manuscript,
 which illustrate outputs from simulated experiments.
-- `AB pooling experiment` - code for generating figure 2 in manuscript, showing data from pooled Ab experiments.
+- `Pooled_Ab_Experiments` - code for generating figure 2 in manuscript, showing data from pooled Ab experiments.
-- `Lysate experiments` - code for generating figure 3 in manuscript, showing data from pooled lysate experiments.
+- `Pooled_Lysate_Experiments` - code for generating figure 3 in manuscript, showing data from pooled lysate experiments.
-- `Pool Designer` - code for generating mixing matrices with different pools and antibodies
+- `Pool_Designer` - code for generating mixing matrices with different pools and antibodies